Hoping

 brief stint at the office to delegate and put in place a few things on the

-morning of Nov 22nd, we left for Mysore at noon.
+morning of Nov 22nd, we left for Mysore

 Day 1 - Nov